Softwire/LochNessBuilder/README.md

 There are further docs down below, but some particular notes on common situations and easy mistakes to make...

 * The standard `.With()` method (and also `.WithSequentialFrom()` when it loops) will share the provided value(s) with all objects that get Built.
 If you're setting an object property then you don't probably don't want that; you probably want to use `.WithFactory()`.
-* The `.WithEnumerable()` should only be used if you want to make use of its ability to create most kinds of enumerable for you.
+* The `.WithCreateEnumerableFrom()` should only be used if you want to make use of its ability to create most kinds of enumerable for you.
   * It wil create distinct `IEnumerable` objects for each object built.
   * If you have (or want to create) the specific Enumerable, then you should either use `.With()`, or `.WithFactory()` depending on whether you intend the enumerable to be shared or not.
 * Note the `.WithSequentialIds()` method, which will likely be useful for any Id-based properties.